Audiocubes: Artists

-Example of Tangible User Interface
+Example of tangible user interface

-The AudioCubes are an example of a Tangible User Interface.
-The past few years a lot of research has been done in the field of Tangible User Interface.
+AudioCubes are an example of a tangible user interface.
+In the past few years a lot of research has been done in the field of tangible user interfaces.
 The Reactable is another example of such an interface.
 It is an installation on which people can move around objects which are followed by a camera and projector on a surface.

 Awards

 For the creation of the AudioCubes, Bert Schiettecatte received in 2009 the prestigious Qwartz Electronic Music Awards in Paris.
 He was also invited to give a talk at TEDx Mediterranean in Cannes, September 2010.